miftahchowdhuryy/Electronic-Medical-Records-Database/README.md

     d.
 Patient and alleriges
     e.
 Patient and medications
 5. Create descriptive column labels for all output.
 For instance, don't display a column label named count (*)

+Security:
+    a.
+Staff are restricted from accessing patient date of birth and age.
+    b.
+Patients can view but not change medical records.